LagoLunatic/DSVEdit/README.md

 ### Features

 * Editing rooms (tiles, entities, and doors)
-* Resizing rooms, and adding and removing entities and doors.
+* Adding new rooms, resizing rooms, and adding and removing entities and doors.
 Files are automatically expanded as necessary to avoid overwriting other data.
 * Editing enemies (max HP, attack, items dropped, etc.)
 * Editing items
 * Editing GFX and palettes